 Kicking off our list with a stunt packed adventure movie.
 Roller Boogie was released in December 1979.
 The movie features Linda Blair as Terry Barkley and the famous Competitive Artistic Roller Skater Jim Bray as Bobby James.

-Although it was planned for Jim Bray to play Bobby James only as a stunt double, after the producers’ failure to find an actor they liked, they decided to cast Jim Bray instead.
+Although it was planned for Jim Bray to play Bobby James only as a stunt double, after the producers’ failure to find an actor they liked, they decided to cast the professional roller skaters Jim Bray instead.
 With Jim’s several skating awards and amazing stunt moves, the producers decided to hire him as Bobby.

 The movie plot is about Terry, a neglected teenage girl with wealthy parents who wanted her to make it into the Juilliard School for Art and Music as a flutist.
 However, her parents had no idea how much their daughter hated playing the flute.

-While accompanying her friend Lana, who was skating on the Broadwalk of Venice Beach, California, Terry encounters Booby James for the first time, a talented roller skater who believes that he can make it into the next Olympics.
+While accompanying her friend Lana, who was loved wearing outdoor roller skates while skating on the boardwalk of Venice Beach, California, Terry encounters Booby James for the first time, a talented roller skater who believes that he can make it into the next Olympics.

 The plot thickens when they discover that the rink is about to be sold to a corrupt developer.
 Terry and Bobby decide to team up and save the rink.

-If your main priority is to enjoy some amazing roller skating skills and stunts done by an award-winning performer, then I’d recommend picking Roller Boogie for the movie night.
+If your main priority is to enjoy some amazing roller skating tricks, skills and stunts done by an award-winning performer and see some professional roller skaters, then I’d recommend picking Roller Boogie for your next movie night.

 This is one of my all-time favorite roller skating movies.
 Rollerball is one of the most iconic roller skating movies ever made.
 This comes mainly due to its unique dystopian future plot.
 The movie was released in 1975 (the year I was born).